Pinafore/ml-hw/feat_eng/assign.md

 predictions on Kaggle, an online tournament site for machine learning competitions.

+In addition:
-In addition, please turn in a file called _explanation.pdf_ explaining your process of creating additional features.
+* please turn in a file called _explanation.pdf_ explaining your process of creating additional features.
 Make sure you state your username there.
+* upload your feature extraction code that produced your predictions

 Your username should be of the form _CU_IDENTIKEY_ that we can easily map it to your grade.